MobinMardi/MobinMardi/README.md

 👋 Hi name's Mobin.
+Currently studying Computer Science in the University

+IGL of EV (Eclipse Vanguard) eSports Team for VALORANT

-Currently studying Computer Science in University of Tabriz, Iran and working as a developer for Riot Games
+Working as a developer in the third-party developer department for Riot Games

 🌱 Programming languages:
 - ✔️ Done: C# - CSS - HTML